• Home

 Still, by Friday evening, the Commerce Department had stepped in to use national security export controls to bar Anthropic from distributing Fable 5 and its underlying model, Mythos 5, to foreign nationals, a category that includes people outside the U.S. as well as non-citizens working inside the country, including employees within Anthropic.
 Given the scope, the AI lab said it had no option but to disable both models for all users.

-Now, according to the person familiar with Anthropic, senior technical staff are in DC to meet with White House officials.
+Over the weekend, according to the person familiar with Anthropic, senior technical staff from the AI company traveled to DC to meet with White House officials.

 The move marks the first time the U.S. government has used export controls to halt access to a commercial AI model already widely used by the public.
 The unprecedented step has sparked concern from politicians around the world and intensified calls for sovereign AI, the idea that countries should control the AI models, infrastructure, and data that underpin critical technology, rather than depend on systems that can be restricted or withdrawn by a foreign government.